-High-Risk Job Sites
+High-risk Job Sites

 Most mesothelioma patients were exposed to the toxic mineral while on the job.
 Workers in the oil, chemical, automobile, and other industries have higher risk exposure.
 The number of asbestos-related deaths from job exposure in Texas is expected to grow in the next decade.

-TX job sites with known exposure include:
+Texas job sites with known exposure include:

 - Bethlehem Shipping Company

 - Chevron Phillips Chemical

 - Goodyear Tire & Rubber Plant in Houston